 Transport now accounts for 26 per cent of the UK’s greenhouse gas emissions – but changes to your daily routine could make a big difference to your personal carbon footprint.
 Try to walk or cycle anywhere within a two-mile radius of your house – it will keep you fit as well as cutting your carbon footprint!
 For longer journeys, use public transport, or team up with friends to ‘carpool’.
 If you do have to drive, make sure the tyres are fully pumped, and that the oxygen sensors are in good order; this can improve the cars fuel mileage and efficiency by up to 3% and 40% respectively.

 - Reduce your meat and dairy consumption

 Meat and dairy have an enormous environmental footprint – avoiding such products is the single biggest way to reduce your impact on the planet.
-A recent analysis showed that beef results in up to 105kg of greenhouse gases per 100g of meat, while tofu produces less than 3.5kg per 100g.
+A recent analysis showed that beef results in up to 105kg of greenhouse gases per 100g of protein, while tofu produces less than 3.5kg per 100g of protein.
 And, reducing your meat and dairy consumption is not just good for your carbon footprint – eating green has a myriad of health benefits too.

 - Go local